Puppy Teething: Managing Chewing And Biting

 Using deterrents and taste deterrents

 In addition to providing appropriate chew toys, you can use deterrents to discourage your puppy from chewing on certain objects.
-Bitter-tasting sprays or gels specifically designed for puppies can be applied to corners, shoes, or other off-limits items.
+Bitter-tasting sprays or gels specifically designed for puppies can be applied to furniture corners, shoes, or other off-limits items.
 These products leave a foul taste in their mouths and deter them from continuing to chew on inappropriate objects.

 Using positive reinforcement for desired chewing behaviors